infantiablue/expensify/README.md

         self.assertEqual(self.user.get_balance(), 300)
 ```

 As the unit test deal directly with business logic in Model layer, so the balance has not been updated as exptected.
 Of course, we can make this works by posting directly to the form yet it is not the proper way.
-Fortunately, Django gives us very powerful mechanism to hook up post or pre update/insert/delete database with `Signals` After examining [the official Django documentation](https://docs.djangoproject.com/en/3.2/topics/signals/), it's prettys straigt forward to move all business logic into Model layer with `post_save` and `pre_save` signals
+Fortunately, Django gives us very powerful mechanism to hook up post or pre update/insert/delete database with `Signals` After examining [the official Django documentation](https://docs.djangoproject.com/en/3.2/topics/signals/), it's pretty straigt forward to move all business logics into Model layer with `post_save` and `pre_save` signals

 ```python
 @receiver(post_save, sender=User)